Fleming-Society/PCB-Challenge/README.md

 - **2nd place:** £100
 - **3rd place:** £50

-- All participants who submit a valid entry will receive a certificate of participation.
+- All participants who submit a valid entry will receive a certificate of participation, a 10$ coupon on orders above 30$ for PCBWay and a PCB ruler from PCBWay.

 Expect the results to be announced within a week or two from the end date of the challenge.